 Contact Maggie Jenkins, (847) 696-7500

-Teamsters Local 727 represents nearly 10,000 hardworking men and women throughout the Greater Chicago area.
+Teamsters Local 727 represents about 10,000 hardworking men and women throughout the Greater Chicago area.